BlackStump/Fluidd-install/README.md

     * Nginx
     * Nginx config for Mainsail
     * Add the Klipper-API to printer.cfg
+    * Change to Arksine Remote API Branch of Klipper

 Cautionary fine print
 I made for my own use and I have tested on a Beaglebone Black but YMMV